 After construction began, the project owners decided they needed to reconfigure some storage space on the garage level.
 Some flunky at the architects’ office drafted blueprints reflecting the new arrangement.
 To accommodate the change order, the architect re-drew the dewatering pump on the other side of the building, just a few feet from my clients’ property.
 No one noticed until too late.

 Sometimes in litigation you don’t see important puzzle pieces until it’s too late.
-My lawsuit against the Ogden Murphy law firm challenges the scope and independence of Defendants’ investigation into my complaint of sexual orientation discrimination at the Washington Attorney General’s Office.
+My lawsuit against the private investigators at Ogden Murphy Wallace, “Seattle’s sleaziest bottom-feeding law firm®,” challenges the scope and independence of Defendants’ investigation into my complaint of sexual orientation discrimination at the Washington Attorney General’s Office.
 Rather than address the pattern of homophobia I identified in my complaint, Ogden Murphy’s investigation report instead focused on a separate complaint by my supervisor about conduct related to my disability that occurred during an incident months later.
 (I raised my voice when she accused me of faking my disability.)
 Just two years before, taxpayers paid the same investigator to conduct a similar bait-and-switch attack on another distinguished public servant, Judge Patricia Petersen.

 During party discovery months ago, I asked for and supposedly received Ogden Murphy’s entire file from the Leishman/AGO investigation.
 Nevertheless, defendants’ sleazy lawyers somehow managed to overlook a small number of particularly incriminating emails, which they finally produced under duress in October.